Grand Magazine, November 1923

 “Flower-pots!”

 “Oh, flower-pots!” said Psmith, frowning thoughtfully, as if he had expected it would be something else.
 “And what steps are you proposing to take?
-That is to say,” he went on, “unless you want him to continue throwing flower-pots.”
+That is to say,” he went on, “unless you wish him to continue throwing flower-pots.”

 “My dear fellow . . . !”